 After repairing my Samsung monitor I looked for something else to work on and decided to have a go at seeing if I could pick up a faulty Sega Game Gear for a cheap price.
 Looking on eBay I found a listing by japan_4_you that was $9.73 plus shipping.
 The Game Gear was listed as not working and without the lens cover.

 After a week or so the Game Gear arrived.
-Of course the first thing I tried was to see if it would power up, there was a bit of rust/corrosion on the battery terminals but I have a USB to Game Gear power adapter which I used instead.
-The screen didn't turn on (besides the back light) but the power LED lit up and I could faintly hear music coming from the speaker.
+Of course the first thing I tried was to see if it would power up, there was a bit of rust/corrosion on the battery terminals, but I have a USB to Game Gear power adapter which I used instead.
+The screen didn’t turn on (besides the back light) but the power LED lit up and I could faintly hear music coming from the speaker.
 A good sign!

-I had a look around to see if I had the right capacitors already that I could replace them with.
+I had a look around to see if I had the right capacitors already which I could replace them with.
 I did have the correct ones to replace most of them on the power board, all capacitors on the sound board plus a couple on the main board.

 With the capacitors I was able to replace with what I had on hand I powered up the Game Gear.
-This time I could hear the music of Sonic 2 very clearly and if I looked at the LCD at a certain angle I was able to make out some of the game itself.
+This time I could hear the music of Sonic 2 very clearly and if I looked at the LCD at a certain angle I was able to make out the game itself.
 Another excellent sign!

 I ordered a capacitor replacement kit from eBay so I could replace the remaining capacitors.
 I also had to replace a couple I had already put in as they were a bit too large and I was not able to put the Game Gear back together.

 I thought that since I had a heap of LEDs lying around I decided I would replace the power LED with a different colour.
-I originally went with blue to match Sega's colours but it was far too bright.
-There wasn't any room to add a resistor so that it could be dimmed a bit so I used a low intensity green LED instead.
+I originally went with blue to match Sega’s colours however it was far too bright.
+There wasn’t any room to add a resistor so that it could be dimmed a bit so instead I used a low intensity green LED instead.